By Name and Not Profession: Rahab's Story

 This article originally appeared on trinitychurch.life.
 Used with permission.

-Drew Williams is Senior Pastor of Trinity Church in Greenwich, Connecticut.
+Drew Williams is the Senior Pastor of Trinity Church Greenwich, a writer and engaging public speaker.
 Drew’s ministry has been directed toward helping people find and deepen an intimate relationship with God through Jesus Christ.
 Prior to ordination in the Anglican Church in 2000, he practiced as a litigation attorney.
-Drew and his wife, Elena, came to the U.S. in 2009 to lead and serve Trinity.
+Drew and his wife, Elena, came to the U.S. in 2009 to lead and serve Trinity Church.

 Image courtesy: Pexels.com